A Guide to Selecting Business Process Mapping Tools

 - Process Improvement.
 You should review every process regularly with an eye on improving efficiency, reducing cost, and reducing waste.

-- Process Automation.
+- Business Process Automation.
 Automate a set of activities or business rules in BPM or workflow management software.
 The key to successful process automation is well-defined processes and precise requirements.

 As you can see, business process management goes well beyond a process map or flowchart.
 It would help if you considered implementing process mapping software that supports all the critical business process management activities.